gvwilson/sdxpy/src/dup/index.md

 ---
 syllabus:
 -   A hash function creates a fixed-size value from an arbitrary sequence of bytes.
+-   Use big-oh notation to estimate the running time of algorithms.
 -   The output of a hash function is deterministic but not predictable.
--   A cryptographic hash function's output is evenly distributed.
+-   A good hash function's output is evenly distributed.
+-   A cryptographic hash function generates a unique identifier for a file's contents.
 ---

 Suppose we want to find duplicated files,